 In order to maintain the quality of tuna, when it is caught in the sea, the ikejime technique is used first, then rapid freezing is used as a matter of course.
 This means that the quality of the thawing technique is also important.
-Poor thawing conditions means that the drip outflow volume will be too high, shrinking the meat and worsening the texture.
+Poor thawing conditions mean that the drip outflow volume will be too high, shrinking the meat and worsening the texture.
 Here I will explain a thawing method that doesn’t cause drip, uneven thawing, or loss of color.

 What exactly is drip anyway?